35K

 Kala Patthar

 One of the flyover destinations, Kala Patthar located on the southern ridge of Pumori peak.
-It is just above Gorakshep and is a landmark.
-Kala Patthar, meaning black rock, is popular with the trekkers in the Everest region.
+It is just above Gorakshep.
+Kala Patthar means black rock.
+And it is popular with the trekkers in the Everest region.
 Trekkers prefer to go to this destination to get a clear and close-up view of Everest.
 One can also see Nuptse and Changtse along with the northern flank and summit of Lhotse.
 While trekking is one option, your flyover also takes you to this destination, letting you incomparable view of the Everest region.

 For the unversed, Kala Patthar is not a mountain in itself.
 But it is the highest point one can reach during the trek to the Everest region without obtaining a climbing permit.